danzeeeman/Code-Toolkit-Python.A.Fa24/03_WeekFour.md

 which is equivalent (note the change from > to <).
 Personally I find this more confusing, but it may look nicer to your eye.

+## Inclass Assignment

+Draw a Blue Circle in the upper left hand screen when the mouse is in the 1st quad.

+Draw a Red Rect in the upper right hand screen when the mouse is in the 2nd quad.

+Draw a Yellow Triangle in the lower left hand screen when the mouse is the 3rd quad.

+Draw a Green Ellipse in the lower right hand screen when the mouse is the 4th quad.

 # BREAK

 ## Keyboard interaction